-Ten years ago, we just had had the suicide of Robert Enke (German goalkeeper) and we were about to have the suicide of Gary Speed (Welsh defender and national team manager).
-These two high-profile players put forwards the fact that professional footballers, either during or after their career, were likely as any human beings to suffer from mental health symptoms and disorders.
-These two tragic events emphasized the existing stigma around the mental health of professional athletes in general, while it also addressed the very limited scientific knowledge we had about the extent of mental health symptoms and disorders in elite sports.
-Therefore, Professor Gino Kerkhoffs (Chair of the Orthopaedic Surgery department of the Amsterdam University Medical Centers) and I started subsequently an international research program aiming to explore the occurrence of mental health symptoms among active and former professional athletes across sports and to identify the stressors contributing to these conditions.
-Parallel to that, many other scientists initiated great researches about mental health symptoms in elite sports while we saw an increasing number of elite athletes speaking up about their mental health challenges.
+Ten years ago, we just had had the suicide of Robert Enke (German goalkeeper), and we were about to have the suicide of Gary Speed (Welsh defender and national team manager).
+These two high-profile players put forward that professional footballers, either during or after their career, were likely as any human beings to suffer from mental health symptoms and disorders.
+These two tragic events emphasized the existing stigma around the mental health of professional athletes in general.
+At the same time, it also addressed the minimal scientific knowledge we had about the extent of mental health symptoms and disorders in elite sports.
+Therefore, Professor Gino Kerkhoffs (Chair of the Orthopaedic Surgery department of the Amsterdam University Medical Centers) and I started an international research program aiming to explore the occurrence of mental health symptoms among active and former professional athletes across sports and to identify the stressors contributing to these conditions.
+Parallel to that, many other scientists initiated great researches about mental health symptoms in elite sports.
+At the same time, we saw an increasing number of elite athletes speaking up about their mental health challenges.
 All this has been extremely instrumental in where we are now.

 What are we doing now?

-At present time, much more scientific work about mental health symptoms and disorders in elite sports is ongoing while practical support for athletes has been developed and put in place.
+At the present time, much more scientific work about mental health symptoms and disorders in elite sports is ongoing, while practical support for athletes has been developed and put in place.
 Also, leading sport stakeholders have been addressing the mental health of elite athletes in various manners.
-For instance, the IOC has recently published its first consensus statement about mental health in elite athletes and has subsequently established its Mental Health Working Group in order to coordinate research and develop resources for athletes and their entourage.
+For instance, the IOC has recently published its first consensus statement about mental health in elite athletes.
+It has subsequently established its Mental Health Working Group to coordinate research and develop resources for athletes and their entourage.
 Within few weeks, the IOC will release a mental health toolkit for Olympic Movement stakeholders (International Federations, National Olympic Committees, athletes’ entourage members, healthcare professionals, clubs and teams) to be used in developing and implementing initiatives and best practices related to the protection and promotion of mental health and well-being in elite athletes.
-For the professional football industry, FIFPRO has recently developed an awareness video and toolkit aiming to increase the knowledge of players about mental health symptoms.
+For the professional football industry, FIFPRO has recently developed an awareness video and toolkit aiming to increase players’ knowledge about mental health symptoms.

 Where do you think we will be 10 years from now?